PlutoLang/Pluto/README.md

 ## Breaking changes:
 - None.

-Pluto is fully backwards-compatible with Lua 5.4 & any other Lua code compatible with Lua 5.4.
-This also applies to the C ABI.
+Pluto is fully backwards-compatible (inc. C-ABI) with Lua 5.4.
 ## New Features:
 ### Dedicated Exponent Operator
 The `**` operator has been implemented into the operator set.
 It's roughly an alternative to `^` now.